Christian Pierre Mathiesen: Career

-Having many political positions in Aker, Mathiesen was elected to the Parliament of Norway in 1900 from the constituency Akershus Amt.
+Having many political positions in Aker Municipality, Mathiesen was elected to the Parliament of Norway in 1900 from the constituency Akershus Amt.
 He served one term.
 On 22 October 1903, when the Hagerup's Second Cabinet assumed office, he was appointed as the new Minister of Agriculture.
 He lasted until 25 September 1904, when he was replaced by Johan Egeberg Mellbye.

 He was also the chairman of Fællesslagteriet from 1911 to 1936, Akers Sparebank from 1918 to 1945, Fellesbanken from 1921 to 1928 as well as Forsikringsselskapet Norden.
 He was a supervisory council member of the Royal Norwegian Society for Development.

 Personal life

 He was married to Celina Ihlen (1874–1948), a daughter of Conservative Party co-founder Jacob Thurmann Ihlen and his Belgian wife Ambrosine Rouquet.
 They had the son Haaken C. Mathiesen, Jr. Christian Pierre Mathiesen was decorated as a Knight, First Class of the Order of St. Olav and Commander, First Class of the Order of the Dannebrog.
 He died in 1953.